fpapado/ephemeralnotes/README.md

 now dev
 ```

-This can be usefull if you want to debug the full server round-trips, as well as the Service Worker caching.
+This can be useful if you want to debug the full server round-trips, as well as the Service Worker caching.

 ## List of Technologies Used

 If you are interested in contributing, you will see many of the following terms and libraries.
 We introduce them here to establish a common starting point.

-[Elm](https://elm-lang.org/) is a delightful language for reliable webapps.
+[Elm](https://elm-lang.org/) is a delightful language for reliable web apps.
 We use it for the core UI and data architecture.
 Elm enables us to express our interface as a function of data.
 It also helps us handle error cases in the code, in a way that is resilient and can be expressed to the user in an actionable way.